James DeBarge: Personal life

-DeBarge was also known for his 1984 marriage to pop singer Janet Jackson.
+DeBarge married pop singer Janet Jackson in 1984.
 The marriage was annulled in 1985 due to his addiction to pain killers and sleeping pills.
-During their marriage, they lived at the Jackson family home Hayvenhurst.
+During their marriage, they lived at the Jackson family home known as Hayvenhurst.
 In 2016, DeBarge claimed on Growing Up Hip-Hop that he and Jackson have a daughter.
 Jackson had previously told Vibe magazine in 2001, "They say the kid's in Europe or that one of my brothers or sisters is raising it ....
 But no, I've never had a child."

-DeBarge has three children: daughter Kristinia (born March 8, 1990), son James, Jr. (born 1998), and his youngest, daughter Tori (born 2001).
+DeBarge has three children: daughter Kristinia (born 1990), son James Jr. (born 1998), and his youngest, daughter Tori (born 2001).
 Kristinia appeared on 2003's American Idol spin-off American Juniors, and later received a recording contract through Island Def Jam Records.

 DeBarge performed with brothers El and Mark during a gospel service in late 2007.
 DeBarge is a practicing Christian.

-In 2012 DeBarge was imprisoned after being arrested for assault with a deadly weapon and drugs charges.
+In 2012, DeBarge was imprisoned after being arrested for assault with a deadly weapon and drugs charges.
 He was released from prison three years later in 2015.